-The Maxine Giardina Charter School, Inc. d/b/a The Max Charter School (the School), was created as a non-profit corporation under the laws of the State of Louisiana (the State) on June 27, 2006.
+The Maxine Giardina Charter School, Inc. d/b/a The MAX Academy at Nicholls State University (the School), was created as a non-profit corporation under the laws of the State of Louisiana (the State) on June 27, 2006.
 The School applied to the Louisiana Board of Elementary and Secondary Education (BESE) to operate a Type 2 charter school.
 On June 6, 2007, BESE approved the charter of the School.
 The charter was granted for an initial term of 3 years.
 The School was granted a 2-year extension, two additional 3-year extensions, and most recently another 3-year extension of the contract pursuant to Louisiana Revised Statutes (R.S.)
-17:3992 and 3998, which expires in 2024.
+17:3992 and 3998, which expires in 2027.